Nebius-Academy/knowledge-base/_posts/2025-04-30-llm-training-overview.md

 $$\mathcal{L} = \sum_v\sum_{k=1}^{L-1}\sum_{w}p_{\mathrm{true}}(w|v_{1:k})\cdot \log\widehat{p}(w|v_{1:k})$$

+This function, known as **cross-entropy loss**, is widely used for multiclass classification problems.
+And it's not surprising that we see it here, because, in a sense, all LLMs are just classifiers of tokens.

 Now you know the pre-training basics!
 Still, there are a few catches to note:

 - The collection of texts should be really, really huge.
+A dataset totalling to around 1T (a trillion) tokens might be used for pre-training a large LLM.

   In fact, the amount of data that today's LLMs consume for training is something like the entirety of the internet itself.
 And there are signs that, soon enough, the available web data will no longer be enough to satiate the growing appetites of LLMs.
 For more, see the following picture taken from the paper [Will we run out of data?](https://arxiv.org/pdf/2211.04325).

 ![]({{ site.baseurl }}/assets/images/llm-training-overview/running-out-of-data.png){: .responsive-image style="--img-desktop:90%; --img-mobile:90%;"}